Why Positive Cash Flow Can Still Spell Trouble

 Analyzing Cash Flow for Business Health

-One reason a company may have positive cash flows but still be in trouble is if it has a significant amount of debt.
+A company can have positive cash flows but still be in trouble if it has a significant amount of debt.
+Loan proceeds can lift cash, yet future payments can overwhelm operations.

 Cash Flow Management Strategies

-Effective cash flow management is crucial for the survival and growth of any business.
-Companies with positive cash flows are often considered healthy and successful.
-However, it is possible for a company to show positive cash flows and still be in trouble.
+Effective cash flow management is crucial for survival and growth.
+Companies with positive cash flows are often considered healthy, yet poor cash quality can hide risk.

 1. Monitor Cash Transactions

-2. Focus on Net Increase/Decrease in Cash and Cash Equivalents
+2. Focus on Net Change in Cash and Cash Equivalents

 3. Maintain Healthy Cash Flow